01 – The Kickstand Pad

 # 10 – Stay Exposed Motorcycle Bivouac

-Tents are a real pain to carry around on a motorcycle, and unless you’re being followed by a support car, or one of your fellow riders has just lost a serious bet, the chances are that you’re not going to be riding around with a dedicated motorcycle tent.
+Tents are a real pain to carry around on a motorcycle, and unless you’re being followed by a support car, or one of your fellow riders has just lost a serious bet, the chances are that you’re not going to be riding around with a dedicated motorcycle or backpacking tent.
 But that’s ok.
 In the good old days, people would be happy with a make-do shelter, and that would be part of the fun.
 And that’s where the Motorcycle Bivouac from Stay Exposed comes in handy.
 In essence, it’s a cloth shelter that can give you and your bike a bit of protection from the elements.
 It’s not a motorcycle tent, but it kind of is since it uses your bike as part of the framework.
 It’s made from 500 Denier Cordura and comes with vegetable tanned straps, so you can rest assured that the best materials were used putting it together.
 Available in three sizes, these Bivouacs are made to fit practically any type of motorcycle.
-It’s tough, protective, and easy to transport.
+It’s tough, protective, easy to set, and easy to transport.
 It’s not particularly cheap for a motorcycle camping tent…but it’s pretty cool, so at $450, it’s worth the money for the cool-ness factor alone.

 The cheapskate alternative?
 A tarp.

 Or you could just buy yourself a tarp and not care about how nicely your luggage packs down.
-A tarp will essentially do the same job, without the huge price tag.
+Don’t forget that a tarp will essentially do the same job, but without the huge price tag.
 Talking of price tag, at $450 for the motorcycle tent Bivouac thing, you could just not stay in the wild and check yourself into somewhere with a buffet breakfast and a hot tub.
 But that’s not really the point of motorcycle camping, is it?
 If you’re left stuck at the side of the road and the rain starts to come down, you’ll quickly learn that your riding gear (even top tier rain gear) isn’t as waterproof as it could be.
 Getting under a tarp is always better than getting wet.
 Fact.